INM-6/neuroephys_analysis_ontology/README.md

 NEAO was developed using [Protégé 5.5](https://protege.stanford.edu/software.php).

-The ontology source code (OWL serialized as Turtle) is organized into subfolders inside the `/src` folder:
+The ontology source code (OWL serialized as Turtle) is organized into subfolders inside the `\src` folder:

 - `base`: the top-level classes of the NEAO model that are imported by other modules.
 It defines the three main classes, the software implementation description, and all the related properties.
-- `steps`: module to extend the **AnalysisStep** base class, in order to define the specific analysis steps and their semantic groupings.
+- `steps`: module to extend the **AnalysisStep** base class in order to define the specific analysis steps and their semantic groupings.
-- `data`: module to extend the **Data** base class, in order to define the specific data entities and their semantic groupings.
+- `data`: module to extend the **Data** base class in order to define the specific data entities and their semantic groupings.
-- `parameters`: module to extend the **AnalysisParameter** base class, in order to define the specific parameters and their semantic groupings.
+- `parameters`: module to extend the **AnalysisParameter** base class in order to define the specific parameters and their semantic groupings.
 - `bibliography`: module that defines individuals with the bibliographic references used to annotate **AnalysisStep** classes.

-Each folder contains the `.owl` file with the source, and a XML catalog file that is used to perform local imports correctly when loading into Protégé.
+Each folder contains the OWL file with the source, and an XML catalog file that is used to perform local imports correctly when loading into Protégé.
 A top-level OWL file `neao.owl` is contained in `\src` and imports all the submodules to produce the final NEAO OWL source.
 This file should be edited only for the NEAO ontology metadata.

 ### Documentation

 The documentation source is found in the `/doc` folder:

 - The HTML pages are built using [WIDOCO](https://github.com/dgarijo/Widoco).
-NEAO is based on the JAR release, that must be downloaded to the local system ([available here](https://github.com/dgarijo/WIDOCO/releases/latest)).
+NEAO is based on the JAR release that must be downloaded to the local system ([available here](https://github.com/dgarijo/WIDOCO/releases/latest)).
 The recommended path is `~/opt/widoco/widoco.jar`.

   For the documentation build, `xml_grep` from [xmltwig](https://github.com/mirod/xmltwig/tree/master) is needed to post-process the generated files.
 In Ubuntu or other Linux distributions, it can be installed using a package manager: